How-to

 How the list is built

-Only the top IPs per batch are captured — typically the top 24 per source.
+Only the top IPs per ingest batch are captured — typically the top 24 per source.
 The long tail of single-request visitors aggregates into an *other catch-all, so totals stay accurate even though individual visitors disappear.
-For deeper investigation, use the forensic IP sampling tool at /admin/ip-discovery — see the Forensic IP sampling article.
+For deeper investigation, use the forensic IP sampler — see below.

 Columns

-- ASN — the autonomous system this IP belongs to, with the friendly name and country flag where known
+• ASN — the network this IP belongs to, with the friendly name and country flag where known

-- Country — client country from Cloudflare's geo-IP (not the ASN headquarters)
+• Country — client country from geo-IP (not the ASN headquarters)

-- Top path — the path this IP is most frequently hitting in the current range (argMax over request count)
+• Top path — the path this IP is most frequently hitting in the current range

 Typical workflows

-- "Who is hitting this path?" — open Path detail → "Investigate IPs" button → prefilled forensic window.
-Or scroll the Path detail page to the Top IPs card (continuous top-N).
+• "Who is hitting this path?" — open Path detail → "Investigate IPs" button → prefilled forensic window.
+Or scroll the Path detail page to the Top IPs card.

-- "Which IPs does this ASN have?" — open ASN detail → Top IPs in this ASN card.
-Cross-drill from the ASN side back to individual offenders.
+• "Which IPs does this ASN have?" — open ASN detail → Top IPs in this ASN card.

-- "Copy a blocklist" — from the IPs page, use the Copy blocklist button to get all visible IPs, one per line, formatted for Cloudflare IP list import.
+• "Copy a blocklist" — from the IPs page, use the Copy blocklist button to get all visible IPs, one per line, formatted for IP-list import.

 Pin and ignore